 Wear a helmet.
 It’s strongly encouraged in Pierce County.

 Park at a bike rack.
-Although razor scooters can be parked in the right of way (between the sidewalk and curb) in other parts of Tacoma, razor scooters must be parked at a bike rack on campus.
+Although Razor E-Scooters can be parked in the right of way (between the sidewalk and curb) in other parts of Tacoma, Razor scooters must be parked at a bike rack on campus.
 Make sure bikes are not blocking any place where it could block pedestrian or vehicle traffic.
 Bicycles are prohibited from being parked in the public spaces of buildings on campus.

 Obey all traffic laws and campus policies.
 Always yield to pedestrians and practice safe riding techniques when cruising around campus.

 Complete a safety check before you ride.
-Make sure your wheels aren’t flat and brakes are in working order before unlocking the bike.
-If using a shared bike, be sure to report any damage directly to Lime in the app.
+Make sure your wheels aren’t flat and brakes are in working order before unlocking the bike or scooter.
+If using a shared scooter, be sure to report any damage directly to Razor in the app.

 If you plan on taking your bicycle to campus, you will find several bike rack locations outside every UW building.
 Additionally, Court 17 contains a bike storage area.
 You will need to provide your own lock to protect your bike.